diegomura/react-pdf-site/docs/styling.md

 #### How to use

-This bindings follows exactly the same styled-components API, so after installing it you can start creating styled primitives by importing `styled` object from it:
+This binding follows exactly the same styled-components API, so after installing it you can start creating styled primitives by importing `styled` object from it:

 ```
 import styled from '@react-pdf/styled-components';